 This Naruto Shikamaru x Temari fic was originally posted (and still lives) on fanfiction.net in October 2005.
 Aside from some minor revisions for 2020, it remains largely unchanged from its original draft.

 Sometimes, nothing is more inviting to me than a bed of green grass under a blue sky.
-I like nothing more than lying down and looking up.
+I like nothing more than laying down and looking up.
 Especially on a breezy day.

 I was about to fall asleep.

 I heard the sounds of children then.
 Children in the park, probably genin on their way to some training exercise.
 That brought back memories.
 So I rolled on my side to look.
 Yeah, genin.
 Young ones.
 Still walking in twos and holding hands.
 I smiled, and stretched, watching the procession pass me.
 There were a few more people around than before.
 Somewhere, a dog was barking.

 That’s when I sat up to look.
 Maybe it was coincidence then, or maybe it was fate, as that Hyuuga kid always liked to say, but she was there nonetheless, heading right for me.
 Blonde hair fluttering as she walked, fierce gaze set dead on me.
 I would say she looked angry if I didn’t know her any better.
 Was she?
 She was in Konoha, after all.

 “Temari.”
 I sat up proper.
 I didn’t want to immediately come off as a jerk to her.